isomerpages/bca-strata/_resources/FAQs/FAQs.md

 `Let me give you the answer to your questions.
 It is a matter of preference.
 All up to yo. `

+* What are the rules that I should note when attending sessions at the Strata Titles Boards?

-Q1: What are the rules that I should note when attending sessions at the Strata Titles Boards?
+Q1: What are the rules that I should note when attending sessions at the Strata Titles Boards? answer here loh.

 A1: Please note that: